Struggling to get interviews?

 - You’re an inexperienced job seeker and need some qualifications to add to your resume

-Even if this hard skill isn’t required for the job, knowing a second or third language could help you make a sale or build rapport with new clients.
+Even if language skills aren’t required for the job, knowing a second or third language could help you make a sale or build rapport with new clients.

-However, if you’re applying for jobs that require little social interaction and don’t require you to speak a foreign language (like software engineering), then you don’t need to include language skills when writing your resume.
+However, if you’re applying for jobs that require little social interaction and don’t require you to speak a foreign language, then you don’t need to include language skills when writing your resume.

 Where to put levels of language proficiency on your resume

-Regardless of which resume format you choose, there are three places on your resume where you can add your language skills.
+Regardless of which resume format you choose, you can add your language skills in three places on your resume.

-The first option is to add them to your resume skills section as bullet points.
+The first option is to add them to your resume’s skills section as bullet points.

 This is most suitable for job seekers who only speak one or two additional languages, and don’t want to dedicate too much space on their resume to their language skills.